gswaniv/gswaniv/README.md

 ### Hello my name is George Swan IV
 I prefer to use He/Him pronouns.

-I am a Front End Web Developer
+I am a Front End Developer

 A little background about myself: